 3. International friendships and intercultural understanding.

-4. Effective, collaborative, and culturally-sensitive approaches to leadership among our Executive members.
+4. Effective, collaborative, and culturally-sensitive approaches to leadership among our Management Team members.

 5. Organizational transparency and financial accountability to Laurier students and the greater Laurier community.